SLOKA IYENGAR

 Assistant Teaching Artist; Dance for PD

-: I am working as assistant teaching artist for a Dance for PD hybrid class at the Mark Morris Dance Center in Brooklyn.
+: I worked as assistant teaching artist for a Dance for PD hybrid class at the Mark Morris Dance Center in Brooklyn.

 Picture